ymegane/TapTapTap2/README.md

 # taptaptap2

-A toy app for my cildren
+A toy app for my children

 ## Getting Started